Compound Poisson approximation for regularly varying fields with application to sequence alignment: Introduction

 \section{Introduction}

-{In recent years, the theory of stationary regularly varying sequences and in particular the notion of the tail process clarified our understanding of several key time series models, see for instance\ \cite{basrak:segers:2009, janssen:segers:2014,mikosch:wintenberger:2016} and references therein. }
+{Developments in the theory of stationary regularly varying sequences have broadened our understanding of several key time series models, see for instance \cite{basrak:segers:2009,janssen:segers:2014,mikosch:wintenberger:2016} and references therein.
+This theory extends to regularly varying random fields in a relatively straightforward manner, the main technical difficulty being the absence of a natural ordering on the higher-dimensional integer lattice.
+In parallel to the one-dimensional case, the extreme values in such a random field typically exhibit local clustering.
+Characterizing the limiting behavior of those extreme clusters is one of the main goals of our study. }

-{Definition and basic properties of the tail process} extend to stationary regularly varying random fields in a relatively straightforward manner, the main technical difficulty being the absence of a natural ordering on the higher-dimensional integer lattice.
-In parallel to the one-dimensional case, extreme values in such a field typically exhibit local clustering.
-To describe the limiting behavior of such an extreme cluster, we introduce a novel concept of anchoring of the tail process.
-This notion is new and illuminating even in dimension one.
-To exploit it, we first deduce a couple of results about Poisson point process approximation on general Polish spaces, which seem of independent interest.
-Then we prove several results concerning compound Poisson limit approximations of stationary regularly varying random fields, one of them is part of this introduction as Theorem~\ref{thm:PPconv_back_to_R}.
+{In order to deal with this question, we first present a new theory of Poisson approximation for point processes on general Polish spaces which seems of independent interest.
+Next, we introduce a novel concept of anchoring.
+This notion is original, and we think, illuminating and bound to be useful even in the well understood time series setting.
+Using it, we deduce several results concerning compound Poisson limit approximations for extremes of stationary regularly varying random fields. }

-Finally our methods allows us to shed entirely new light on the classical problem of evaluating local alignments of biological sequences.
-In particular, we give a new geometric interpretation for asymptotic behavior of scores in local alignments of i.i.d.\ sequences.
-Our main result in this context is given as Theorem~\ref{thm:sequence_alignment} below.
+{Finally, these methods allow us to revisit the classical problem of local sequence alignments.
+In particular, we give a new geometric interpretation for the asymptotic behavior of the scores in local alignments of i.i.d.\ sequences.
+Our main result in this context is given as Theorem~\ref{thm:PPconv_Alignments_intro} below. }